In This Article

 NJ does not conform to all federal deductions.
 For example, IRA contributions are not deductible for NJ purposes, but SEP-IRA and Solo 401(k) contributions generally are.
 A CPA familiar with NJ tax law will make sure you're calculating your NJ-specific deductions correctly.

-Summary: SE Tax Quick Reference
+Self-Employment Tax Quick Reference Summary

 | Situation | SE Tax Applies? |